DLR-RM/stable-baselines3/docs/guide/developer.rst

 ================

 When we refer to "policy" in Stable-Baselines3, this is usually an abuse of language compared to RL terminology.
-In SB3, "Policy" refers to the class that handle all the networks useful for training, so not only the network used to predict actions (the "learned controller").
+In SB3, "policy" refers to the class that handles all the networks useful for training, so not only the network used to predict actions (the "learned controller").

 For instance, the ``TD3`` policy contains the actor, the critic and the target networks.